klis87/normy/packages/normy-react-query/README.md

 ## Basic usage [:arrow_up:](#table-of-content)

 For the basic usage, see `Motivation` paragraph.
-The only thing which you need to actually do is to create `queryClient` with `createNormalizedQueryClient` instead of `new QueryClient()`. `createNormalizedQueryClient` is just a thin wrapper around the official `QueryClient` and you can use all `react-query` features normally.
+The only thing which you need to actually do is to pass `queryClient` to `createQueryNormalizer`.
+After doing this, you can use `react-query` as you normally do, but you don't need to make any data updates most of the time anymore.

-`createNormalizedQueryClient` accepts two optional arguments:
+`createQueryNormalizer` accepts two arguments:

-- `reactQueryConfig` - this is just normal `react-query` config, which you would pass as `new QueryClient(reactQueryConfig)`, with `normy` you can do it with `createNormalizedQueryClient(reactQueryConfig)`
+- `queryClient` - this is just a react-query instance you create by `new QueryClient(config)`,
 - `normalizerConfig` - this is `normy` config, which you might need to meet requirements for data normalisation to work - see [explanation](https://github.com/klis87/normy/tree/master/#required-conditions-arrow_up) for more details.
 Additionally to `normy` config, you can also pass `normalize` option, which is `true` by default - if you pass `false`, nothing will be normalized unless explicitely set (see the next paragraph)